oracle/python-oracledb/README.md

 ## Dependencies and Interoperability

-- Python versions 3.6 through 3.11.
+- Python versions 3.7 through 3.12.

-  Prebuilt packages are available on Windows for Python 3.7 or later, on macOS for Python 3.7 or later, and on Linux for Python 3.6 or later.
+  Prebuilt packages are available for these Python versions on Windows, on macOS and on Linux.

   Source code is also available.